PouyaPouryaie/springboot-kafka/kafka-guideline.md

 # Springboot & Kafka

-- The spring application is abled to create a new topic for you with default config (partition 1, replication 0),<br> when a message and topicName send to kafka with `kafkaTemplate`
+- The Spring application is capable of dynamically provisioning new Kafka topics with default configurations (partition 1, replication 0),<br> this action happens when a message and topicName send to kafka with `kafkaTemplate`
-- Create Topic Programmatically: define bean from NewTopic and set name, partition, and replication for the topic
+- Create Topic Programmatically: defining a bean from NewTopic and set name, partition, and replication for the topic
 - For consuming, you should define a group for consumer
     - by annotation: `@KafkaListener(topics = "kafka-spring-topic", groupId = "spring-group")`
+      - This annotation could be used on top of class or method
+      - Class-level annotation is suitable when you want to group related message handling logic together. <br> Messages from these topics will be distributed to the methods within the class based on their parameters
     - by properties: `kafka.consumer.group-id=spring-group`
-- If you create just one instance for consume data. the consumer will connect to all the partitions of the topic
+- If you create just one instance for consuming data. the consumer will connect to all the partitions of that topic
-- Assign partitions to the multi consumer is managed by kafka by default, so it choose which partition connect <br> to which consumer
+- Assigning partitions to the multi consumer is managed by kafka by default, so it choose which partition connect <br> to which consumer
-- For test, we can define multi method instead of multi instance to connect to kafka and check it
-- If the number of consumers in the group is more than the number of partitions, some of the consumers are ideal <br> and won't be used until one of the other consumers is corrupted
+- If the number of consumers in the group is more than the number of partitions, some of the consumers are going to move to ideal state <br> and won't be used until one of the other consumers is corrupted
 - If during the process, the consumer is dead, we will have Lag, and we need to republish Lag data to consumer <br> after it is lived
 - Serialize & Deserialize
-    - if you want to send custome object (DTO), you need to define either serializer at producer and deserializer at consumer side
+    - If you want to send Java object (DTO), you need to define both serializer at producer and deserializer at consumer side
+      - Your Java Objects should be followed Pojo structure (Getter, Setter, No Args Constructor, All Args Constructor)
+    - For handle deserialization errors, you can use `ErrorHandlingDeserializer`, which is provided by spring. <br> it is a wrapper around your custom deserializer
-    - the trusted package path at consumer should be the same path package at producer
+    - The trusted package path at consumer should be the same path package at producer
     1) Use Properties file
         - Example
         ```yml